reazulalambh/PercolationLattice/README.md

-boltzmann.cpp is for measuring boltzmann entropy for bond percolation. bond_nsdf.cpp is for measuring cluster size distribution at critical point and fractal dimension of the percolating cluster for bond_percolation
+boltzmann.cpp is for measuring boltzmann entropy for bond percolation. bond_nsdf.cpp is for measuring cluster size distribution at critical point and fractal dimension of the percolating cluster for bond_percolation secondlargest.cpp is for measuring second largest cluster size for bond percolation(regular and explosive).